thomaswp/PREP-Server/README.md

-# SimpleAIF
+# PREP-Server

-**Description:** SimpleAIF is a basic server for generating feedback based on the input code's similarity to the different forms of the final solution.

-This repository contains code for:

-1. ``shared``: code for building SimpleAIF models from ProgSnap2 datasets (CSV or SQLite database) or via HTTP calls.
-2. ``server``: a Python server for giving that feedback as a service.
+**Programming Replication Experiments Protocol (PREP)** is a *draft* protocol for designing interventions that occur during programming practice, which can be run across different practice environments.
+Currently support practice environments include:
+* Visual Studio Code
+* PCRS (University of Toronto)
+* Snap (partial, in progress)
+*

+The PREP-Server is an example server that implements PREP, and includes additional features to aid in the development of interventions:
+* Built-in logging in ProgSnap2 format.
+* Conditional assignment, including support for switching replications designs.
+* The ability to build and update data-driven models on the fly as student submissions come in.

+For a more advanced example of a PREP intervention, [see SimpleAIF](https://github.com/thomaswp/SimpleAIF).

 ## Setup

 It is suggested to use VSCode to load this repository and a [virtual environment](https://code.visualstudio.com/docs/python/environments) to manage and install dependencies.

-Take the following steps to install SimpleWebIDE.
+Take the following steps to install the PREP-Server.

 1. Clone the repo.
 ```bash
 git clone https://github.ncsu.edu/HINTSLab/SimpleAIF.git
 ```
-2. Setup a python 3.9 environment.
+2. Setup a python 3.9 (or greater) environment.
 On Windows this is easiest using [VS Code](https://code.visualstudio.com/docs/python/environments) (you will need to [use CMD](https://code.visualstudio.com/docs/terminal/profiles) rather than Powershell for your termnial) or [Anaconda](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment), and on Unix pyenv.
 3. Install the dependencies using the included ``requirements.txt`` file.
-   * **Note**: This only installs the server runtime dependencies: Running the Jupyter notebooks and doing EDA may require additional dependencies, which you can install manually.
 ```bash
 pip install -r requirements.txt
 ```